Skip to contents

 #> [1] 100

-The result includes the original columns plus sampling metadata: .weight (sampling weight) and .prob (inclusion probability).
+The result includes the original columns plus sampling metadata: .weight (sampling weight), .weight_1, .weight_2, etc. (per-stage weights).
+For with-replacement methods, .draw_1, .draw_2, etc. each independent draw.

 sample |>